 When you arrive at the brewery, please approach the host stand located to the right of the entrance door.
 If there is a line, please wait in it (down the side of the building toward Pulaski St.) and we will seat you as soon as possible.
 Our taproom staff will start a tab for you at the host stand up front and bring you to your table with a draft menu and to-go menu.
 Seating is available inside and outside.
 If guests will be joining your party later, let them know to check in at the host stand and give the host your name so that they can be seated with you.

 Menus are available at each table (and online).
 Our taproom staff will come by to take your order after you have been seated and will bring your order directly to your table, so there’s no waiting in line!
 To maintain social distancing measures, we ask that you please remain seated and let your server come to you.
 Please always keep your children and dogs with you.
-We only accept card payments, and 100% of the tips will go to our taproom staff.
+We only accept card payments, and 100% of the tips go to our taproom staff.

 Yes, our restrooms in our taproom are open for customers.

 We are committed to keeping our customers and employees healthy and safe by adhering to the latest CDC guidelines.
 In addition to socially-distanced seating, we have implemented strict cleaning procedures and increased hand sanitizing stations using our own Clean Creature hand sanitizer (based on the World Health Organization recipe).

 We are currently only accepting card payments at this time and ask that you do not pay with cash.